jensstein/oandbackup/FAQ.md

           It's usually data that is needed for the pre-start phase of your device.
           E.g. a preference which decides if your app should start on device boot or not.
         - Default is set to include it in the backup

+   2.5. media

+        - this type is related to a controversial change that originally was slated for Android 10 it becomes mandatory for all new apps in August 2020 and every app targeting Android 11 (SDK 30)
+        - it is called scoped storage
+        - Storage is then divieded into Shared Storage and Private Storage
+        - next to SAF it is part of Androids approach to secure the access to media files and limit it to the ones of each app individually
+        - e.g. if you

    2.5. cache